jgreathouse9/FDIDTutorial/Vignette.md

 - DID ATT: 447.525, Percent ATT: 5.808
 - AUGDID ATT: -314.138, Percent ATT: -3.71

-Already, we can see how ```FDID``` vastly improves upon the fit of standard DID.
-Also of note, these results are in line with some of the synthetic control estimators from the ```mlsynth``` library.
+Already, we can see how ```FDID``` vastly improves upon the pre-intervention fit of standard DID.
+Using a control group that is much more similar to Hubei in the pre-2020 period allows the trends to match much more than a naive average and an intercept would.
+Note however the FDID has a PTA of its own, a much more realistic one.
+To directly quote the FDID paper,
+> If an intercept adjusted treatment unit is outside the range of the control units (e.g., the treatment’s outcome has an upward trend that is steeper than that of all the control units’ outcomes), then this assumption will be violated because no subset of control units can trace the steeper upward trend of the treatment unit.
+In such a case, the Forward DID method should not be applied, and researchers should consider alternative methods, such as factor modelbased methods, modified synthetic control methods, or the augmented difference-in-differences method.

+We can see here, however, that this is a plausible assumption.
+Hubei does not have the highest or lowest GDP at any point in the time-series, so we would expect FDID's PTA to be plausible.
+In addition to weaker assumptions, it is also intersting to note that these results are in line with some of the more flexible estimators from the ```mlsynth``` library.
 For example, [Robust PCA SCM](https://arxiv.org/abs/2108.12542) has an ATT of -708, and an 8 percent negative impact on the economy.
 The Factor Model Approach [by Li and Sonnier](https://doi.org/10.1177/00222437221137533) finds a -664 ATT and a percentage decrease of 7.5.
+AUGDID, as we see above, also predicted a negative effect on Hubei's GDP.
 I should note that this is _not_ meant to be a formal comparison of these methods, which would actually be quite interesting.
 However, it _does_ illustrate the fact that the standard parallel trends assumption invoked in the classic DID design may not always hold, and doing so may lead to nonsensical results; here vanilla DID suggests Hubei's lockdown _improved_ the economy, which isn't a very sensible position to take.

 It is my hope that in making my code public we can put more of these advanced econometric methods to use for real policy analysis.
 The benefit is not simply because they're advanced, but because they improve the accuracy of our estimates with a few simple adjustments to standard econometric techniques.
 This is an ongoing project; any feedback or comments are most welcome!